kamranahmedse/gulp-css-tailor/README.md

 And run `gulp tailor`, it will find all the tailorable classes and generate the CSS at the required destination

-**Options**
+### Options

-You can pass a variety of options to modify the generated CSS file.
-(Values specified below are the defaults)
+Arguments are optional by default, however, you can pass a variety of them to modify the generated CSS file.

 ```js
 var options = {